Look at the troubles happening in our world!

-The project is inspired by the epic poem “The Conference of the Birds” (1170) by the Persian poet Farid ud-Din Attar where the birds of the world gather to bring attention to many of the problems affecting birds’ lives and our lives still to this day.
-Sadly we are currently witnessing alarming declines of bird populations and expecting species extinctions due to climate change and other environmental problems.
-The stories behind the statistics, how birds in certain places are affected by loss of habitat, invasive species, pesticides and climate change can help us grasp and make these abstract problems we are all facing more tangible and emotionally touching.
-Migrating birds show us that the problems are beyond borders, disciplines and species and so are the solutions.
+The project is inspired by the epic poem “The Conference of the Birds” (1170) by the Persian poet Farid ud-Din Attar, where the birds of the world gather to bring attention to many of the problems affecting both the lives of birds and of humans, problems which resonate to this day.
+Sadly, we are currently witnessing alarming declines of bird populations and expecting mass species extinction due to climate change and other environmental problems.
+The stories behind the statistics – how birds are affected by habitat loss, invasive species, pesticides and climate change – can help make these abstract problems we are all facing more tangible and emotionally touching.
+Migrating birds show us that the challenges are beyond borders, disciplines and species, and so are the solutions.

-- Organising art events that move, inspire and encourage people to expand their understanding of and engagement with birds.
+- Organising art events that inspire, encourage and move people to expand their understanding of, and engagement with, birds.

-- Exchanging experiences across borders, recognising and addressing our common avian and environmental challenges within the Nordic countries and Russia and discovering alternative approaches and practices.
+- Sharing experiences across borders and addressing common avian and environmental challenges within the Nordic countries and Russia.

 - Initiating alternative approaches and practices of co-existing with birds by encouraging sustainable ways of contributing to thriving birdlife.